 Each of NSAM's executive officers also agreed to modify the terms of the existing non-competition covenant contained within his or her existing employment agreement with NSAM or one of its subsidiaries.
 Pursuant to the existing employment agreements, each of NSAM's executive officers generally agreed not to engage, directly or indirectly, within the United States in any business that competes directly with the principal businesses conducted by NSAM as of the date of his or her termination of employment.
-This non-competition covenant applied while each of NSAM's executive officers was employed and for a period of one year after his or her termination) or upon expiration was by NSAM without cause, by the executive with good reason (provided that a change of control did not occur prior to the termination) or upon expiration of the term due to NSAM's non-renewal.
+This non-competition covenant applied while each of NSAM's executive officers was employed and for a period of one year after his or her termination, unless the termination was by NSAM without cause, by the executive with good reason (provided that a change of control did not occur prior to the termination) or upon expiration of the term due to NSAM's non-renewal.
 Pursuant to the letter agreements, each of NSAM's executive officers agreed that the non-competition covenant would apply in the event of any termination of employment.
 For Messrs.
-Hamamoto, Tylis and Gilbert, the non-competition covenant will apply for 12 months after termination is by us without cause or the executive with good reason, for 12 months after the closing of the Mergers.
-For Ms. Hess and Mr. Lieberman, the non-competition covenant will apply for 12 months after the closing of the Mergers, which occurred on January 10, 2017.
+Hamamoto, Tylis and Gilbert, the non-competition covenant will apply for 12 months after termination or, if the termination is by us without cause or the executive with good reason, for 12 months after the closing of the Mergers.
+For Ms. Hess and Mr. Lieberman, the non-competition covenant will apply for 12 months after the closing of the Mergers in all circumstances.
+The effectiveness of the letter agreements was contingent upon the closing of the Mergers, which occurred on January 10, 2017.